nvegater/server-vinplan/README.md

 1. Initialize Express.
 2. Configure CORS's whitelist for easy Development.
 3. Initialize Redis to access req/resp headers from the Express app.
-4. Initialize MikroOrm and configure the Postgresql driver.
+4. Initialize TypeORM and configure the Postgresql driver.
-5. Customize Apollo configuration to connect it with Redis and MikroOrm.
+5. Customize Apollo configuration to connect it with Redis and TypeORM.
 6. Initialize server

 ## Custom Apollo Context